Henry Wriothesley, 3rd Earl of Southampton: Later life and death

 In 1624, Southampton was one of four Englishmen appointed to command troops fighting in the Low Countries against the Spanish.
 Shortly after their arrival, the earl's eldest son, James Wriothesley, succumbed to an unspecified "fever" at Roosendaal.
 Five days later, on 10 November 1624, Southampton died of the same cause at Bergen-op-Zoom, aged 51.
 Their remains were returned to England, and both men were buried in the family chapel of the parish church of Titchfield, Hampshire.
 The magnificent tomb features four prominent obelisks as well as kneeling relief figures of the youthful 3rd Earl and his sister.
-The Wriothesleys were still Catholic in the early 1590s when this tomb was built, as were the Montagus of Cowdray, whose closely related tomb featuring similarly-positioned obelisks was dismantled and relocated from Midhurst to Easebourne in the 19th century (Anthony Browne, 1st Viscount Montagu, was the 3rd Earl's maternal grandfather).
-The four obelisks probably reference the four internationally-celebrated Egyptian ones reerected by Pope Sixtus V in Rome in the 1580s.
+The Wriothesleys were still Catholic in the early 1590s when this tomb was built, as were the Montagus of Cowdray, whose closely related tomb featuring similarly positioned obelisks was dismantled and relocated from Midhurst to Easebourne in the 19th century (Anthony Browne, 1st Viscount Montagu, was the 3rd Earl's maternal grandfather).
+The four obelisks probably reference the four internationally celebrated Egyptian ones re-erected by Pope Sixtus V in Rome in the 1580s.

-He is best remembered as a patron of William Shakespeare.

 He was succeeded by his second but only surviving son, the fourth Earl, who would become a prominent statesman and served as Lord High Treasurer under Charles II.
 That earl's father in law was Francis Leigh, 1st Earl of Chichester whose family fortunes were secured by Sir Thomas Leigh, who married the heiresses of Sir Rowland Hill.

 Marriage and issue

-In August 1598, Southampton married Elizabeth Vernon, the daughter of John Vernon of Hodnet, Shropshire, and his wife Elizabeth Devereux, who was the aunt of Robert Devereux, 2nd Earl of Essex - who is also connected with Elizabethan drama.
+In August 1598, Southampton married Elizabeth Vernon, the daughter of John Vernon of Hodnet, Shropshire, and his wife Elizabeth Devereux, who was the aunt of Robert Devereux, 2nd Earl of Essex – who is also connected with Elizabethan drama.

 Devereux's grandfathers were the Viscount Hereford and the Earl of Huntingdon.
 On her father John Vernon's side, Elizabeth Vernon's paternal ancestors were more obscure.
-The marriage was held secretly to legitimize an already-visible pregnancy, based on a letter of John Chamberlain in which he writes "Mistress Vernon is from the court, and lies in Essex House.
+The marriage was held secretly to legitimise an already-visible pregnancy, based on a letter of John Chamberlain in which he writes "Mistress Vernon is from the court, and lies in Essex House.
 Some say she hath taken a venue under the girdle and swells upon it, yet she complains not of foul play but says the Earl of Southampton will justify it; and it is bruited underhand that he was lately here four days in great secret of purpose to marry her and effected it accordingly".
 Queen Elizabeth, angered by this marriage of one of her retinue without her permission, had both of the newlyweds imprisoned.

 When Elizabeth was pregnant, she wrote to her husband asking him to buy her a stomacher of scarlet cloth lined with plush to keep her warm while riding.
 She also asked him to bring a portrait 'very finely done'.

 They had two sons and three daughters listed on his funeral certificate: